 AWS Lambda monitoring

-Discover the fastest and easiest way for monitoring and tracing AWS Lambda functions in hyper-scale web applications end-to-end.
+Discover the fastest and easiest way for monitoring and tracing AWS Lambda functions in web-scale web applications end-to-end.

 Why do you need end-to-end monitoring for AWS Lambda?